remyhathaway/towardmit/README.md

 ## Toward MIT

-Scripts to scrape quiz content off Edx, remove answers & consolidate to a single html for print-out/practice/review purposes.
+Scripts to scrape quiz content off EdX, remove answers & consolidate to a single html for print-out/practice/review purposes.

 ### Requirements
 This project requires:

 - Python 3, and
-- a Unix based operation system (e.g. MacOS or Linux).
-Sorry Windows users, you deserve a better operating system.
+- a Unix based operating system (e.g. MacOS, Linux or Linux Subsystem for Windows 10).

 ### Preparation